-5. Other Friend Requests - Separate from your team pre-rosters (started with steps 1-4) start clustering players by other friend requests.
+- 5. Other Friend Requests Separate from your team pre-rosters (started with steps 1-4) start clustering players by other friend requests.
 These are friend requests that do not involve the Manager or the Manager's player.
 Some of these clusters may link to an existing player(s) on a team pre-roster, in which case move those to the relevant team pre-roster.
 You will likely have other friend clusters that are not linked to a team yet.
-6. Siblings - Add to your pool of friend clusters any pairs of siblings that may not yet be in a friend cluster.

-7. Special Requests - flag special requests (not to play for a particular coach, a female player that wants to play with at least one other female player, etc.) 8.
+6. Siblings Add to your pool of friend clusters any pairs of siblings that may not yet be in a friend cluster. - 7.
+Special Requests flag special requests (not to play for a particular coach, a female player that wants to play with at least one other female player, etc.) - 8.
 Schools - a.
 Start clustering by school (Do not assign these school clusters to team pre-rosters yet).
-You are going to have some "re-clustering" by linking the friend and sibling clusters you previously made, with the school(s) they attend.
+You are going to have some "re-clustering" by linking the friend and sibling clusters you previously made, with the school(s) they attend. - b.

-b.
 Multiple schools in a friend cluster will occur.
 Avoid breaking up friend clusters in order to do perfect school clusters.
 Specific friend requests take precedence.
-At this point every player should be on a team pre-roster or a cluster waiting to be added to a pre-roster, the exception being players that are the sole representative of their school and have no placement requests.
+At this point every player should be on a team pre-roster or a cluster waiting to be added to a pre-roster, the exception being players that are the sole representative of their school and have no placement requests. - c.
+Start looking at the school of the Manager's player that is already in a team preroster.